Church of the Servant is pleased to announce the winners of the 2023 New Psalm Contest:

-The Church of the Servant New Psalm Contest, in memory of Ben Fackler, now completing its thirteenth year, continues to garner many quality Psalm songs from a diverse group of songwriters.
-While some writers faithfully submit their songs year after year, we are impressed by and grateful for the number of new writers to submit each year.
-We hope that this contest will be an encouragement to songwriters to continue writing.
+In its fourteen years the Church of the Servant New Psalm Contest, in memory of Ben Fackler, has garnered many quality Psalm songs from a diverse group of songwriters.
+We are grateful to all the Psalm writers, whether this is the first year they have submitted, or their fourteenth year of submitting!
+We hope that this contest will be an encouragement to songwriters to continue writing new settings of the Psalms.
 And we hope that this contest will be a blessing to the Church, continuing to provide it with new Psalm songs for congregations to sing.

 We will premiere both winning entries in our